RMITJake/SEPM-A2/DesignSpec.md

 [X] Add predefine technicians to Accounts+Login+Technician.csv

 6.
-[ ] Allow technicians to set the severity of a ticket, requires SelectTicket [ ] Escalate ticket, requires SelectTicket
+[X] Allow technicians to set the severity of a ticket, requires SelectTicket -->need to write altered severity to record
+[ ] Escalate ticket, requires SelectTicket

 7.